digital SLR guide

 Digital SLR Autofocus Systems

-Which one has a better autofocus system?
+But which one has the better system?

 Unfortunately the obvious conclusion here is not always the correct one.
-Before you write off a 3-point autofocus system, it's worth trying the camera out for yourself to judge its speed and accuracy.
+Before you write off a 3-point autofocus system, it's worth trying out the camera for yourself to judge its speed and accuracy.

 The Foundation of Autofocus